clockfly/akka_ShortActorRefProvider/README.md

 after shortten, the path looks like "s://s<id>", the id will map to a unique Actor in current ActorSystem.

 2. The second hack lies in RemoteActorRefProvider.resolveActorRefWithLocalAddress.
 It will use implementation of AliasRemoteActorRefProvider instead.
-In the hacked version, AliasRemoteActorRefProvider.resolveActorRefWithLocalAddress will parse the short version of ActorPath, resolve it to a full ActorPath in current ActorSystem, and return.
+In the hacked version, AliasRemoteActorRefProvider.resolveActorRefWithLocalAddress will parse the short version of ActorPath, resolve it to a full ActorPath in current ActorSystem.